Cart 0

 Grahame Davies was born in Wrexham but lives now in Cardiff.
 The Welsh language editor of Poetry Wales, he has published a prize-winning collection of poems, Adennill Tir and Sefyll yn y Bwlch, a volume of criticism.

-Get Everything Must Change by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get Everything Must Change by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by Poetry Wales Press and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit